 To put it simply, just like with any other exchange, Coinbase has access to your private key(s), and you don’t.
 Coinbase being a centralized entity, they could simply lock up your account if they want to, or if a certain government entity told them to; due to multiple possible reasons like you being accused of money laundering and other similar crimes.

 After buying some bitcoin or any other coin on Coinbase(or any other exchange in general), simply move out your coins over to your own wallet immediately to prevent certain problems from happening.

 4. New Wallets in General

 We’re definitely not saying that all new wallets being developed are bad.
-But the thing is, there are a significant number of wallets out there that are simply made to steal your funds.
+But the thing is, there are some wallets out there that are simply made to steal your funds.
 If you see a new wallet on some forum or on an advertisement, make sure it’s open source, and wait for it to have enough legitimate reviews.
-Just to make sure that the wallet is indeed secure enough, and the developer has bad intentions or not.
+Just to make sure that the wallet is indeed secure enough, and that the wallet’s developer has no bad intentions.

 If there’s anything that you should remember in this article, it’s:

 Regardless of how great a cryptocurrency-related service is, and how great the company that provides that service is, always make sure that you’re the only one who has access to your private keys, and that’s only stored non-digitally, on pieces of paper.
 If you hold significant amounts of bitcoin or cryptocurrencies in general, get a hardware wallet.
 ASAP.